No config. No API key. Just run.

 The mechanism

-vectr_recall() at Phase 2 start returns structured notes in ~200 tokens — replacing hundreds of re-discovery tool calls.
-The AI picks up exactly where it left off.
-No files re-read.
-No symbols re-grepped.
+vectr_recall() at Phase 2 start returns structured notes in ~200 tokens, replacing hundreds of re-discovery tool calls.
+The AI picks up mid-thought: no files re-read, no symbols re-grepped.
+On Apache Camel, this dropped Phase 2 tool calls from 135 to 38.

 When